August 18, 2014

 It felt like there was a lot of trash today, but when I got home and sorted it, it was about the same amount as usual; thus, I concluded that it only felt like more because I cleaned the zone alone. :-) As I've quoted my friend Bonnie before, "Many hands make light work".

-Blockade Runner leaves their lounge chairs stacked on the beach and sometimes that means the late night visitors put them to use.
+Sometimes, late night visitors will make use of the Blockade Runner beach chairs.
 Beside this chair I found a pair of lacy panties and tie up shoes along with a condom wrapper.
 Hmmm…… the beach can be a very romantic spot.

 I am just thankful that a sea turtle did not come up to nest as we are all too familiar with the photos of turtles getting trapped in beach furniture that is left on the beach.